 However, the current rate of hedgerow planting funded by agri-environment schemes is too slow to meet a 40% increase in length by 2050.
 The private-sector initiative that researchers studied showed much higher planting rates, highlighting that private sector funding is needed alongside public funds to ensure that hedgerow planting will contribute towards reaching UK net-zero targets.

 Read the briefing note and the journal paper that explore this project in more detail.
-You can also watch the recording of a recent webinar about the project.
+You can also watch the recording of a webinar about the project.